bugsounet/EXT-RadioPlayer/README.md

 # EXT-RadioPlayer

-This allows to play radio station on MagicMirror
+This allows to play radio station on MagicMirror²

-This module is an Extented plugins for `MMM-GoogleAssistant`
+ * This module is an Extented plugins for `MMM-GoogleAssistant`
+ * This module need `EXT-VLCServer` for playing any streams link

 ## Installation / update / configuration